 As families digitize planning, privacy becomes part of governance.
 Confidentiality policies should address who can access reports, health information, and financial statements.

-SuccessionLabX emphasizes privacy-first operations, including 72-hour data deletion, because legacy planning data is among the most sensitive a family can assemble.
+SuccessionLabX emphasizes privacy-first operations, including defined retention and deletion controls, because legacy planning data is among the most sensitive a family can assemble.

 Key Takeaway: Legacy planning partners should work from one model of the family system, not disconnected documents and opinions.